 In Cunningham’s first competition she missed every opening snatch, running off the platform.
 She wanted to be aggressive, but hadn’t learned to be patience first.

 Her goal the following year was to make every snatch opener.
 After she accomplished that, her focus was to go four for six.
 Then six for six.

-“I think there’s alway something you can challenge yourself without just increasing weight,” she said.
+“I think there’s always something you can challenge yourself with, without just increasing weight,” she said.
 “And I see people jump in and say, ‘I’m strong, I can throw this up in the air and bypass all the learning in the beginning’.
 But what I would tell you is really take that time and don’t be discouraged if your weights aren’t going up quickly.